 The irons in the Wilson SGI complete set run from 6-iron to pitching wedge.
 This provides good gapping of distances between each iron and more than enough irons for starting the game.

 The irons all have a large cavity back design, which pushes the weight to the perimeter of the club and makes them highly forgiving.
-There is also more mass placed low down in the club head which helps you hit high launching iron shots off the ground.
+There is also more mass placed low down in the club head which helps you hit high-launching iron shots off the ground.

 The rest of the set

-The beginners set comes complete with a golf bag and putter.
+This Wilson beginners set comes complete with a golf bag and putter.
 The putter is a classical bladed design, and has a polymer insert which provides a soft feel when putting.

 Depending on the set you choose (men’s, women’s, senior) your clubs will come with a cart or stand bag.
 These bag are great, come with lots of pockets and will see you through many happy rounds of golf.

-Wilson Profile SGI specs and more info
+Wilson Profile SGI specs and custom fitting

 Wilson’s tagline for this set is “One Size Does Not Fit All” ™ which is apt as this is one of the only beginner sets that offer different fittings.
 See the chart below for their guide.